rocliulp/cheatsheets/README.md

 -- oracle date default: to_date('23-JUL-19 05.42.32.871000000 AM', 'DD-MON-RRRR HH12.MI.SS.SSSSS AM')

 select count(*), column1,column2 from tbname where column1=value1 and column2=value2 and column3 in (v1, v2, v3) and date1 between to_date('dstr', 'fstr') and to_date('dstr', 'fstr') group by column1, column2 having count(*) > 50 order by count(*);

+SELECT 1 FROM table WHERE a = 1 AND b = 2 LIMIT 1

 ```

 ## markdown